 The Glitter Bomb

-The latest example of a problematic use case is from a YouTube channel, on which the BBC reported in “YouTuber’s glitter bomb tricks parcel thieves.”
+The latest example of a problematic Applications is from a YouTube channel, on which the BBC reported in “YouTuber’s glitter bomb tricks parcel thieves.”
 The Glitter Bomb made for a great number of hits on a YouTube channel and even made headlines around the world.
 But it’s a one-off, and it doesn’t scale to be used as a generic mechanism to deter thieves.
 The glitter bomb costs more than the vast majority of packages being delivered.

 A generic solution is required for logistics that addresses pilfering.
 Nonetheless, the Glitter Bomb in its current form factor isn’t the solution.
 That solution will be one that by its application needs to be as cheap as chips at the deployed unit level but still be able to deter pilfering.
 Although technically viable, the generic marauder’s map isn’t yet commercially viable.